Find My: Items

 With the release of iOS 14.3, third-party Bluetooth items and accessories with support for the Find My network accessory program can also be tracked, under a separate "Items" tab.
 If something is lost but out of Bluetooth range, the app will display the last known location until another iOS, iPadOS, or macOS device is nearby.
 Similar to Apple's own devices, third-party items can be placed into a "lost mode" which prevents others from pairing to the device.
 Lost items can be identified from within the Find My app, allowing a user to see a message or contact information from the owner of the lost item.

 AirTags also use ultra-wideband technology to find lost items, if the Apple device used for searching supports it (iPhone 11 or later, except iPhone SE and iPhone 16e models).

-Starting 2024, Apple partnered with some airlines that will use the Find My Items location as part of their customers service process and investigation to locate lost and delayed baggage.
+Starting 2024, Apple partnered with some airlines that will use the Find My Items location as part of their customer service process to locate lost and delayed baggage.